huggingface/optimum-habana/examples/README.md

 2. If `resume_from_checkpoint` is a path to a specific checkpoint it will use that saved checkpoint folder to resume the training from.

-### Upload the trained/fine-tuned model to the Hub
+## Uploading the trained/fine-tuned model to the Hub

 All the example scripts support automatic upload of your final model to the [Model Hub](https://huggingface.co/models) by adding a `--push_to_hub` argument.
 It will then create a repository with your username slash the name of the folder you are using as `output_dir`.
 For instance, `"sgugger/test-mrpc"` if your username is `sgugger` and you are working in the folder `~/tmp/test-mrpc`.